arminherling/.NET-CI-CD-Repository-Template/README.md

 The template provides a workflow for automated publishing of NuGet packages.
 All you have to do after following the setup is to update the version number and create a new git tag for that version.

+## Automated GitHub releases

+The template provides a workflow for automated creating of new GitHub releases.
+All you have to do is create a new git tag for that version, just like the automated publishing of NuGet packages.

 ## Default issue templates and .gitignore

-The repository includes the github default issue templates for bug reports and feature requests with some minor changes.
+The repository includes the GitHub default issue templates for bug reports and feature requests with some minor changes.
 A default .gitignore file for Visual Studio is also included.

 # How to use